mac4n6/APOLLO/README.md

 * `apple`
 * `android`
 * `windows`
 * `yolo` - Just parse whatever.
-Use for ARTEMIS parsing.
+Will use all available queries.
+Be careful with this option as you may get redundant data.

 ## Version Options (-v)
 * iOS `8`, `9`, `10`, `11`, `12`
 * macOS `10.13`, `10.14`, `10.15`
 * Android `and8`, `and9`, `and10`
 * Windows 10 `win10_1803`, `win10_1809`, `win10_1903`, `win10_1909`
 * `yolo` - Just parse whatever.
-Use for ARTEMIS parsing.
+Will use all available queries.
+Be careful with this option as you may get redundant data.

 ## Getting Errors?
 Try This (Windows users, use eqivlent commands)
 You may see that APOLLO reports back "0 databases" found when executed, most likely from CurrentPowerlog.PLSQL and locationd modules.
 Two common directories with databases that cause problems due to permissions (depends on how files were extracted from device):